TheLostLambda/Lisp-Land/README.md

 ###Digital DNA Structure
   In order to reach goal number three, each cell will have a unique Digital DNA (dDNA) sequence.
 The dDNA will be made up of many separate genes, each encoding for a specific trait.
 Each gene will be a number 0-31 represented in binary, ex. ((0 1 0 1 1) (0 0 0 1 1) (0 1 1 1 0)) Translating to (11 3 14) Not all 31 cases will be used in every gene.
 In the rare case one trait requires than 31 values, two genes will be used.
 If data needs to become a percentage, values 1-20 are used and multiplied by 5.
-See “Genes Translated ” for more in depth info.
+See “What 'Genes' code for what?” for more in depth info.

 What "Genes" code for what?
 ===========================